GochoMugo/firecall/README.md

 new_child = my_firebase.child(point="/child")
 ```

-### Synchronous Methods
+### Asynchronous Methods

 A Firebase instance has different methods that let you transact with it.
-The methods shown below are **Synchronous**.
+The methods shown below are **Asynchronous**.
 This means that:

 * Python won't wait for the response, it will continue executing following lines of code
 * You should NOT assign return value to a variable.
 Doing this will always assign `None`
 * You will have to use a callback to manipulate returned data from a request

-**Note:** There are also **Asynchronous** methods you can use.
+**Note:** There are also **Synchronous** methods you can use.
 Read along to see how to use them.

 `.get(**kwargs)`